10 minutes Reading time

 With opportunity keywords, it is very clear that creating practical, useful guides is the best route to take if these brands are to plaster themselves on to the top page of Google.
 A quick search for some of the main opportunities brings up a lot of information-based article, detailing the specific process for the application of things such as foam insulation and lime mortar.

-Guides and informative articles are not only a fantastic way to obtain easy keywords with high search volumes, they’re also superb for showing off your expertise and authority in the industry.
+Guides and informative articles are not only a fantastic way to obtain easy keywords with high search volumes, they’re also superb for showing off your expertise and authority in the building supply industry.
 It tells consumers that you’re not just some faceless brand and are instead here to help them achieve their building goals.

 Featured snippets and questions have been big news in SEO for some time now.
 Featured snippets are the little boxes of information that sit at the top of search results and attempt to answer the users question without the need of clicking on a result.
 If you end up obtaining one, you’ll not only be at the very top of the SERPs but you’ll also (technically) have two positions on the first page.